Mieczysław Gębarowicz: World War II

-Following the German occupation of Lwów in 1941 and the murder, in unexplained circumstances, of Władysław Wisłocki who had been lead director of the Institute, the patron of the institute now allied with the Baworowscy Library, prince Andrzej Lubomirski, covertly nominated Gębarowski as lead director of the institute.
-Throughout this period until the return in July 1944 of the Soviet occupiers, Gębarowicz strove to safeguard the priceless collections of the Ossolineum.
-In 1944 still under German occupation, he arranged secretly to despatch with a Kraków-bound German train consignment, 2,300 literary manuscripts.
-These included works by Juliusz Słowacki, Aleksander Fredro, Władysław Reymont, Henryk Sienkiewicz and Adam Mickiewicz's original of Pan Tadeusz.
-In addition there were 2,400 Polish works on paper, prints and several hundred numismatic items which would later become the nucleus of the relocated Ossolineum in Wrocław.
-Gębarowicz decided to remain in Lwow when the renewed occupation began.
+In 1941, the Germans occupied Lviv, and Wisłocki was murdered in unexplained circumstances.
+Gębarowski was secretly nominated as lead director of the institute.
+From this time until the return of the Soviet occupiers in July 1944, he strove to safeguard the priceless collections of the Ossolineum.
+In 1944, he arranged a covert consignment of 2,300 literary manuscripts by train to Kraków.
+Included were works by the Polish poet, playwrights and authors Juliusz Słowacki, Aleksander Fredro, Władysław Reymont, Henryk Sienkiewicz and Adam Mickiewicz.
+The original manuscript of Mickiewicz's Pan Tadeusz was despatched from Lviv, as well as 2,400 Polish publications and prints, and several hundred coins.
+These would later become the core of the relocated Ossolineum in Wrocław.
+Gębarowicz decided to remain in Lviv when the renewed occupation began.

 Post-war

 1946 saw Gębarowicz become deputy manager of the Faculty of Theory and History of Art of the renamed Ivan Franko National University of Lviv.
 Thanks to his efforts, in July 1946 as "a gift of the Soviet People to the People of Poland" a further 7,083 manuscripts, 35,565 antiquarian books and 107,397 prints from the 19th and 20th centuries arrived in Wrocław.
 In March 1947 a further 67,000 books followed.
-His decision to stay in the city as custodian of the remaining Polish heritage in Lwów was conditional on his accepting Soviet citizenship and rejecting not only the offer to become director of the National Museum in Krakow, but also the offers of professorships at the Universities of Wroclaw and Toruń.
+His decision to stay in the city as custodian of the remaining Polish heritage in Lviv was conditional on his accepting Soviet citizenship and rejecting not only the offer to become director of the National Museum in Kraków, but also the offers of professorships at the universities of Wrocław and Toruń.